econdie/image-feed-infinite-scroll/README.md

  - How the code and application are tested.
  - Use of best practices and industry standards.
  - The app should render correctly in Chrome and Mobile (using chrome dev tools)

+### Submission Instructions

+1. Clone the repository.
+2. Complete your project as described above within your local repository.
+3. Ensure everything you want to commit is committed.
+4. Either
+    * Create a git bundle: `git bundle create your_name.bundle --all` and email the bundle file to dev.careers@chisel.ai, OR
+    * Host the repository on your own GitHub or Bitbucket account, and send / share the link with dev.careers@chisel.ai